Mercy rules coming to middle school sports in North Carolina

 Last week, the North Carolina Department of Public Instruction released revisions to the middle school athletic manual that will take effect for the 2023-24 school year.
 Among those changes are new mercy rules, for basketball, football, baseball, softball and soccer.

-The mercy rules will be used if both teams agree prior to a game or by conference adoption.
+The mercy rules will be used if both teams agree before a game or by conference adoption.
 Conference adoption usually occurs before the season begins.
-If these conditions are not met, the mercy rules will not be used in the game.
+If these conditions aren't met, the mercy rules will not be used in the game.

 The DPI says the rule additions will, “(allow) teams to maintain dignity of the athletes.”